At the 100-day mark, has Biden kept his campaign promises?

 Biden has made a range of changes to energy and environmental policy, and, according to a Washington Post analysis, has overturned 29 of Trump’s policies and finalized 19 of his own.
 There are dozens of other policies that remain works in progress.
 The administration has targeted 71 Trump-era regulatory rollbacks, according to the analysis, and has proposed eight new environmental initiatives that have yet to be finalized.

-On foreign policies
+On foreign policy

 Biden’s promise: “It’s long past time we end the forever wars, which have cost us untold blood and treasure.
 I have long argued that we should bring home the vast majority of our combat troops from the wars in Afghanistan and the Middle East,” Biden said in a July 11, 2019, speech.